Estimated reading time: 7 minutes

 The top 5 romantic gateways near Sydney

 At Jervis Bay, you would probably get the whitest sand you have ever seen.
-We are not saying this but the Guinness Book of World record, which states that this beach has the “whitest sand in the world”.
+We are not saying this but the Guinness Book of World Records states that this beach has the “whitest sand in the world”.
 Located only 180 km (3 hours’ drive) from Sydney, this place is an absolute paradise.
 Here, you can spend some time in the lap of a peaceful atmosphere surrounded by clear water, white sand, and suitability for swimming.

 Here you can enjoy the sights of dolphins and if lucky, humpback whales as well.
 What more?
-The water of Jervis bay glows in the night due to the presence of Noctiluca- microscopic bioluminescent algae.
+The water of Jervis Bay glows in the night due to the presence of Noctiluca- microscopic bioluminescent algae.
 This phenomenon, known as “Sea Sparkles”, or Bioluminescence is something you should not miss.

 Location: New South Wales

-Things to do: Walk or cycle along the sandy beach, Dolphin Cruise, Boom Netting, Whale Watching Cruise, Trip to the Jervis Bay Passage, Visit Jervis Bay Botanic Gardens, Kayaking, Snorkelling.
+Things to do: Walk or cycle along the sandy beach, Dolphin Cruise, Boom Netting, Whale Watching Cruise, Trip to the Jervis Bay Passage, Visit Jervis Bay Botanic Gardens, Kayaking, and Snorkelling.